 Of these three, the third is the most convenient one and I will explain why.

-Where to get Inner Line Permit in Leh
+Where to get an Inner Line Permit in Leh

-You can get the permit from city’s SDM office which remains open from 9 AM till 5 PM, Monday to Saturday.
-However the permits are only issued between 10 AM till 3 PM.
+You can get the permit from the city’s SDM office which remains open from 9 AM till 5 PM, Monday to Saturday.
+However, the permits are only issued between 10 AM till 3 PM.
 The office remains closed on Sundays so you should plan your trip accordingly.

 Also read: What to see in Ladakh – A Complete List

 Yes, there is an option to get the permit online but I would not really recommend it.
 Why?
 Because it is merely a paper filling formality.
 You will fill in all the details and make the payment online but will still need to visit the SDM office to get it stamped and signed.
 On top of it, the online portal is not a very reliable one.

 There is always one or another glitch with it and a few people even told me that they did not get the permit even after making the payment.
 Hence, a better way still would be to first reach Leh and get the permit on the spot.

 However, if you would like to apply for it online then I have explained the entire process step by step in another article, How to Apply for Ladakh Inner Line Permit Online.

 A big problem with the portal is that it will allow you to register only once.
 If for some reason, you want to change any details, it will not allow you to do so be very careful when submitting the details for the very first time.